akfldk1028/gridtrader_backend/scalping/instructions_v3.md

 #### Pre-Decision Analysis:
 1. **Review Current Investment State and Previous Decisions**: Start by examining the most recent investment state and the history of decisions to understand the current portfolio position and past actions.
 Review the outcomes of past decisions to understand their effectiveness.
 This review should consider not just the financial results but also the accuracy of your market analysis and predictions.
 2. **Analyze Market Data**: Utilize Data 2 (Market Analysis) and Data 6 (Current Chart Image) to examine current market trends, including price movements and technical indicators.
 Pay special attention to the MA7, MA25, MA99, RSI_14, MACD, Bollinger Bands, and other key indicators for signals on potential market directions.
-3. **Analyze Fear and Greed Index**:  Consider the index only as background market context, without directly influencing 1-minute scalping decisions while focusing on RSI and volume signals for immediate trade actions.
 4. **Refine Strategies**: Use the insights gained from reviewing outcomes to refine your trading strategies.
 This could involve adjusting your technical analysis approach, improving your news sentiment analysis, or tweaking your risk management rules.

 #### Decision Making: